2026 fare guide

 Why the 2.7% rate increase in 2026

-The 2.7% annual rise applied on 1 January 2026 is not a one-off adjustment.
-It is the third step in a five-year toll schedule the Ohio Turnpike and Infrastructure Commission adopted in late 2023 covering calendar years 2024 through 2028.
-Each year of that schedule applies a 2.7% increase to both E-ZPass and cash rates across all seven vehicle classes.
+The 2.7% rise applied on 1 January 2026 is not a one-off adjustment.
+It is the third step in the 2024-2028 Schedule of Tolls the Ohio Turnpike and Infrastructure Commission approved in April 2023, after public hearings earlier that year.
+Each year of that schedule applies an increase to both E-ZPass and cash rates across all eight vehicle classes.

 What changes when you cross between classes